Data-Augmented Few-Shot Neural Emulator for Computer-Model System Identification: Neural Stencil Emulator

 \textbf{(ii) Downsampled+Extend:} Combine downsampled stencils with a short extension of the original simulation from its terminal state to the same stencil count.

 \textbf{(iii) Downsampled+Random:} Combine downsampled stencils with an equal number of one-step evaluations of randomly generated stencils via uniform or Sobol' sampling.

-\textbf{(iv) Downsampled+PCA:} Combine downsampled stencils with an equal number of one-step evaluations of PCA-guided synthetic stencils generated with uniform or Sobol' space filling design.
+\textbf{(iv) Downsampled+PCA:} Combine downsampled stencils with an equal number of one-step evaluations of PCA-guided stencils generated with uniform or Sobol' space filling design.

 These four data augmentation choices yield four mixed strategies that combine the downsampled on-trajectory data with one of the pure strategies from Section~\ref{subsec:pure}.
 These mixes reduce redundancy while injecting state-space diversity.
-We use $\lambda=0.5$ in experiments.

-\paragraph{Remark (resolution scalability).} As grid size $(N)$ in state snapshot grows, the stencil dimension $m$ and model $\widehat{\mathbf{F}}_{\boldsymbol{\theta}}$ can remain fixed while the number of available stencils $Z$ scales proportional to $N^2$.
-This resolution scalability further highlights strong few-shot learning aspect of our NSE approach.
+\paragraph{Remark.} As per-dimension grid size $N$ grows on a $d$-dimensional grid, the stencil size $m$ and NSE $\widehat{\mathbf{F}}_{\boldsymbol{\theta}}$ remain fixed, while the number of available stencils scales as $Z\propto N^d$.
+With fixed spatial $\Delta x$, doubling the domain in each dimension doubles $N$ and multiplies $Z$ by $2^d$.
+Consequently, a model trained at lower domain sizes can be rolled out at higher domain sizes provided $\Delta x$, boundary conditions, and the timestep $\Delta t$ are unchanged.
+This underscores NSE’s few-shot aspect.